Finding a Top Financial Advisor Firm in Ann Arbor, Michigan

 Although there are exceptions, Arbor Trust generally makes investments with the intent to hold them for several years, believing that markets are usually efficient in the long term.
 On occasion, the firm may appoint independent managers to supervise part or all of a client’s portfolio.

 Pollock Investment Advisors, LLC has been doing business in Ann Arbor since 2006.
-Its 245 clients consist of individuals, high-net-worth individuals, pension plans, charitable organizations and businesses.
-The firm has just over $187 million in assets under management (AUM).
+Its clients consist of non-high-net-worth individuals, high-net-worth individuals, pension plans, charitable organizations and businesses.

 Pollock provides investment management, financial planning and consulting services to its clients.
 The fee-only firm generally imposes a minimum account size of $500,000, although it may waive this at its discretion.